calaldees/blog/optimisations.md

     * Diet variety is mandatory
         * Picky eaters form social barriers
         * You need to develop a wide range of gut bacteria, protein sources and vitamins
-        * Traveling is easier
+        * Travelling is easier
-        * If you are well nourished and exercise you will be more mobile and more resistent/recover from illness quicker
+        * If you are well nourished and exercise you will be more mobile and more resistant/recover from illness quicker
 * Attitudes and Ethos
     * You will never have enough time
         * It will always be full, the question is, what do you prioritize